Cezerin2/Cezerin2/docs/using-source-code.md

   npm run setup admin@example.com http://localhost:3000
   ```

-- This script will add token with email admin@example.com and my domain to http://localhost
+- You can change this email and domain anytime at Admin - Settings - General - Domain and Admin - Settings - Personal Access Tokens.

 - **Start application in the background**